pajhiwo/python_help/Design_patterns.md

 ```

 ## Factory pattern
-Is a creation methods, which create objects from concrete classes, but return them as objects of abstract type or interface (class to cre)
+Is a creation methods, which create objects from concrete classes, but return them as objects of abstract type or interface (class to create different types of objects).
+Forces the creation of objects to occur through a common _factory_ class.

 ## Policy-based design